esa/LADDS/README.md

 ## Processing TLE Input
 Data on current satellites etc. is often found [online](https://www.space-track.org/) in the [TLE format](https://en.wikipedia.org/wiki/Two-line_element_set).
 We include a Jupyter notebook which can be used to process TLE data with pykep to create and analyze suitable datasets.
 Detailed instructions can be found in the notebook in `notebooks/Data Processing.ipynb`.

+## Generating Constellation Input
+Satellite constellations (e.g. Starlink, OneWeb) are usually described by a list of orbital shells.
+An orbital shell is described by a 4-tuple with information about `altitude`, `inclination`, `number of planes`, and `number of satellites` per plane.
+We provide a notebook `notebooks/ConstellationGeneration/ConstellationGeneration.ipynb` that can be used to generate constellation data which can be processed by LADDS from orbital shells.

+Quick guide:
+* `Initialize` the constellation by executing the first cell and providing metadata in the second cell
+* `create a shell` by providing the 4 shell arguments, and further parameters (extra params) if necessary (2.1).
+Store the temporary shell data by executing the cell (2.2)
+* turn satellites into position and velocity vectors by executing cell (3)
+* write the files by executing cell (4) and save them by executing cell (5)